Microsoft Data Fabric Services: An Overview

 Once you’ve created and evaluated your automated workflows, it’s important to ensure that they are properly implemented and monitored within your organization.
 Power Automate provides a range of tools and features to do this in a way that is tailored to your specific needs and requirements – a key aspect of the value that Power Automate brings to the table.
 Workflow automation is facilitated by:

-Implementing Robotic Process Automation need not be a complex or intimidating process, especially when using the Microsoft Power Platform.
+Implementing Intelligent Automation need not be a complex or intimidating process, especially when using the Microsoft Power Platform.
 The extent of automation opportunities available to your organization will depend on its level of technology adoption and digital maturity.
 Whether an organization is early in its adoption stages or is well along in its digital transformation journey, Power Automate can help quickly realize efficiency gains and free up valuable resources.

 Power Automate offers a compelling range of features for quickly automating workflows, defining triggers based on specific events or actions, and connecting a wide range of legacy apps and services.
 This ‘speed-to-value’ makes Power Automate a practical solution for businesses of all sizes and industries.
 To learn more about how this powerful tool can help your organization “take care of what’s important and automate the rest” visit our Technology Services site.